nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 1. To start ClientCare, simply open up the folder where your downloaded `clientcare.jar`.
 2. Next, double left-click on `clientcare.jar` to start the application.
 ![Starting up app on macOS](images/ug/startUpAppMacOS.png =600x)

-3. There we go!
-You should see ClientCare running on your computer!
-   <br> If you do not see the app running, do visit the [installation guide](#installation-instructions)
+If you have faced issues opening the app, you can find the alternative solution [here](#known-issues-and-troubleshooting).

 <br>
 --------------------------------------------------------------------------------------------------------------------